sigmod/sqlpp/document.md

     ]

 ### <a id="Unnamed_projections">Unnamed projections
-The same as standard SQL, SQL++ supports unnamed projections, for which a name is generated.
+Similar to standard SQL, SQL++ supports unnamed projections, for which names are generated.
 The name generation falls into three cases:

   * if the projection expression is a variable reference expression, the generated name is the same as the name of the variable;
-  * if the projection expression is a field access expression, the generated name is the last identifier in the expression;
+  * if the projection expression is a field access expression, the generated name is same as the string of the last identifier in the expression;
   * for all other cases, the underlying query processor will generate a unique name.

 #### Example